What is IVF?

 During this portion of the IVF process, the sperm and egg are combined for fertilization “in glass” (a lab dish) and are then stored in an incubator overnight.
 The result of successful fertilization is called an embryo.

-If there is a problem with sperm motility (ability to move to the egg), intracytoplasmic sperm injection, or ICSI, may be performed.
+If there is a problem with sperm count or motility (ability to move to the egg), intracytoplasmic sperm injection, or ICSI, may be performed.
 ICSI uses a needle to inject a single sperm cell directly into the cystoplasm area of the egg where fertilization occurs.
 This process increases the chance of fertilization if there are abnormal sperm parameters.

 At this point, genetic testing can also be done on the embryos.
 Preimplantation genetic testing (PGT) is an option most often utilized by women over age 37 and patients with known genetic diseases, previous IVF failures or with a history of recurrent miscarriages.
-This type of testing can determine if there are any genetic abnormalities that could lead to complications, birth defects, miscarriage and/or congenital diseases.
+This type of testing can determine if there are any genetic abnormalities that could lead to complications, birth defects, miscarriage and genetic diseases.
 Genetic problems are a leading cause of failed embryo implantation and miscarriage.

 eSET, or elective single embryo transfer, can be used during IVF to voluntarily implant only one embryo.
 This procedure has become more common as the concern over the risks of multiple birth pregnancies, twins or more, has grown.
 The American Society for Reproductive Medicine (ASRM) has established that the goal of assisted reproductive technology is a healthy singleton pregnancy.